dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 ### Object Oriented JavaScript

 JavaScript is a [prototype-based language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
-That means that under the hood, it does not use the concept of classes, such as Java or C++.
+That means that, under the hood, it does not use the concept of classes like in Java or C++.
 Instead, objects are created and their signature is defined.

 ES6 introduces a `class` keyword and other related features which we will be using, but that doesn't mean that JavaScript supports proper classes - instead, JavaScript classes are just synthactic sugar to make creating consistent objects easier.